 The doctor's office organizes all necessary preoperative tests.
 The hospital’s preadmission nurse will call the patient to review what is involved with the procedure and how to prepare.

 The preadmission nurse also makes sure that all the required tests have been done and conducts a complete review of the patient’s medical history.
 Any needs the patient has, such as translation services or transportation, are discussed as well.

-More on Patient services at Greenwich Hospital
+More on patient services at Greenwich Hospital

 More about admitting

-Discharge planning begins before surgery, during the initial phone call with the Spine Institute’s program coordinator.
+Discharge planning begins before surgery, during the initial phone call with the Spine Center's program coordinator.
 Patients review discharge information with the care team during their hospital stay and the program coordinator organizes and reviews each patient's discharge instructions with the patient and their family.

 An individualized plan will be developed, in collaboration with physicians, nurses, case managers and others.
 A variety of patient needs are addressed, including being fitted for an assistive device such as a cane, transportation, support services, home care, medication management and rehabilitation referrals or placements.